The price of free: how Apple, Facebook, Microsoft and Google sell you to advertisers

 Because the latest version of Windows is always asking for information in the guise of being helpful, it’s easy to think that Microsoft’s the poster child for the collective attack on your digital privacy.
 But it’s not.

 In fact, there are plenty of other companies who feel perfectly entitled to require you to hand over your personal info before they open their doors.
-On a day where Microsoft clarified what it does with your data to try and soothe your fears, a Bloomberg feature profiled Facebook’s “unblockable” ads, while a new Google program revealed that advertisers can now tune ads to who you are just by knowing your email address
+On a day where Microsoft clarified what it does with your data to try and soothe your fears, a Bloomberg feature profiled Facebook’s “unblockable” ads, while a new Google program revealed that advertisers can now tune ads to who you are just by knowing your email address.

 This is the price of free: free email, free operating systems, free connecting with friends, free search.
 And while Microsoft has thrown itself on the ground, begging for forgiveness, you can make the argument that other companies are doing as much or more to mine your data.
 Let’s take a look.